bemot/tutorials/0_GitGithub_Workflow.md

 ### Learning objectives

-The goal of this exercise is to set up MAgPIE for collabrative working.
+The goal of this exercise is to set up MAgPIE for collaborative working.
 After completion of this exercise, you'll be able to:

 1. Fork and update MAgPIE from/with upstream repository.
-2. Understand the basic workflow including pull requests.
+2. Understand the basic workflow including pull requests and branches.
 3. Have heard some very basic git commands and know where to find more help.

 2 GitHub workflow for magpiemodel